Code-Institute-Submissions/super-selector/docs/README.md

 ## Deployment

-The site is deployed on GitHub pages directly under the master branch.
+The site is deployed on GitHub pages directly under the master branch and can be found at the following link: [https://twelvepercenthero.github.io/super-selector/](https://twelvepercenthero.github.io/super-selector/)

 ## Credits